 DAY\$(date\$) Returns the day of the week for a given date as a string.
 For example, "Monday", "Tuesday" etc. 'date\$' is a string and its format can be DD-MM-YY or DD-MM-YYYY or YYYY-MM-DD.
-You can also use NOW to get the day for the current date, eg, PRINT DAY\$(NOW) DEG( radians ) Converts 'radians' to degrees.
-DEVICE(GAMEPAD channel, funct) Returns data from a USB PS3 or PS4 controller. 'funct' is a 1 or 2 letter code indicating the information to return as follows: LX the position of the analog left joystick x axis LY the position of the analog left joystick y axis RX the position of the analog right joystick x axis RY the position of the analog right joystick x axis RY the position of the analog right joystick y axis GX the reading from the X axis gyro (where supported) GY the reading from the Y axis gyro (where supported) GZ the reading from the X axis accelerometer (where supported) AX the reading from the Y axis accelerometer (where supported) AY the reading from the Z axis accelerometer (where supported) AI the position of the analog left button R the position of the analog right button B a bitmap of the state of all the buttons.
+You can also use NOW to get the day for the current date, eg, PRINT DAY\$(NOW)

+DEG( radians ) Converts 'radians' to degrees.

+DEVICE(GAMEPAD Returns data from a USB PS3 or PS4 controller.

+channel, funct) 'funct' is a 1 or 2 letter code indicating the information to return as follows:

+LX the position of the analog left joystick x axis

+LY the position of the analog left joystick y axis

+RX the position of the analog right joystick x axis

+RY the position of the analog right joystick y axis

+GX the reading from the X axis gyro (where supported)

+GY the reading from the Y axis gyro (where supported)

+GZ the reading from the Z axis gyro (where supported)

+AX the reading from the X axis accelerometer (where supported)

+AY the reading from the Y axis accelerometer (where supported)

+AZ the reading from the Z axis accelerometer (where supported)

+L the position of the analog left button

+R the position of the analog right button

+B a bitmap of the state of all the buttons.
 A bit will be set to 1 if the button is pressed.

-T the ID code of the controller The button bitmap is as follows: BIT 0 Button R/R1 BIT 1 Button start/options BIT 2 Button home BIT 3 Button start/options BIT 4 Button L/L1 BIT 5 Button down cursor BIT 6 Button right cursor BIT 7 Button up cursor BIT 8 Button left cursor BIT 9 Right shoulder button 2/R2 BIT 10 Button x/triangle BIT 11 Button x/triangle BIT 11 Button b/cross BIT 14 Left should button 2/L2 BIT 15 Touchpad DEVICE(MOUSE channel, funct) Returns data from a mouse connected via 'channel'.
-A PS2 mouse is always allocated channel 2.
-Normally a USB mouse is also allocated to channel 2 but this can vary.
-See MM.INFO(USB n) for more information. 'funct' is a 1 letter code indicating the information to return as follows: X the X coordinate (0 to MM.HRES-1) Y the Y coordinate (0 to MM.VRES-1) L the state of the left mouse button R the state of the right mouse button M the state of the middle mouse button (wheel click) D 1 if there has been a double click of the left mouse button
+T the ID code of the controller

+The button bitmap is as follows:

+-

+BIT 0 Button R/R1 BIT 1 Button start/options

+BIT 2 Button home

+BIT 3 Button select/share

+BIT 4 Button L/L1

+BIT 5 Button down cursor

+BIT 6 Button right cursor

+BIT 7 Button up cursor

+BIT 8 Button left cursor

+BIT 9 Right shoulder button 2/R2

+BIT 10 Button x/triangle

+BIT 11 Button a/circle

+BIT 12 Button y/square

+BIT 13 Button b/cross

+BIT 14 Left should button 2/L2

+BIT 15 Touchpad

+DEVICE(MOUSE channel, Returns data from a mouse connected via 'channel'.

+funct) A PS2 mouse is always allocated channel 2.
+Normally a USB mouse is also

+allocated to channel 2 but this can vary.
+See MM.INFO(USB n) for more

+information.

+'funct' is a 1 letter code indicating the information to return as follows:

+X the X coordinate (0 to MM.HRES-1)

+Y the Y coordinate (0 to MM.VRES-1)

+L the state of the left mouse button

+R the state of the right mouse button

+M the state of the middle mouse button (wheel click)

+D 1 if there has been a double click of the left mouse button